Skip to content

 Does the 'half the benefit' figure come from a lab test?+

-No, and I'll be straight with you about that.
-The roughly 'half the benefit' framing is my own field experience after 40 years and 6,000-odd roofs, not a figure off a test certificate.
+No. The roughly 'half the benefit' framing is my own field experience after 40 years and 6,000-odd roofs, not a figure off a test certificate.
 What's solidly documented is the mechanism: the Australian Government's yourhome guide and CSIRO both state that thermal bridges like a steel frame reduce the effectiveness of insulation and that even small gaps greatly cut the effective R-value.
 So the direction is rock-solid; I just won't dress up a field observation as a lab number.

 We do your steel-frame roof?
 Leave us a review.